 A complete tear of all ligaments may result in a dislocation of the ankle joint and an accompanying fracture.
 A Pott's fracture is a fracture to one of the bony parts of the ankle called the malleoli.
 Fractures can occur on the outside or the inside of the lower leg.

 SportsMed TENS therapy

 After a diagnosis of ankle sprain or peroneal damage, your ankle injury management plan should include physical therapy treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of an ankle injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of an ankle injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with peroneal muscle rehabilitation.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Early stage injury treatment (modulated low to medium frequency ECS; continuous, low intensity)